Tips for Living in a Small Space with Kids

 I absolutely love city living and that feeling when you walk outside your door and everything is at your fingertips!
 Everyone warned me that once I had a baby that I would move out to the suburbs as quick as possible.
 I knew babies came with a lot of stuff, but I was determined to make it work.
-Below are a few of my tips for living in a small space with kids, or really for anyone looking to simplify their life with little ones!
+Below are a few of my tips on living in an apartment with a baby, or really for anyone looking to simplify their life with little ones!

 1. Keep baby registry to the basics.